lvbernal/Parqueadero/README.md

 * Truck by jeff from the Noun Project
 * ATV by jeff from the Noun Project
 * Bicycle by jeff from the Noun Project
+* clipboard by jeff from the Noun Project
 * Helmet by Gabriel Ciccariello from the Noun Project
 * subtraction by Marta Ambrosetti from the Noun Project
 * addition by Marta Ambrosetti from the Noun Project